hannesdatta/course-dprep/content/docs/tutorials/r-bootcamp/_index.md

 ---
 weight: 10
 title: R Bootcamp
-description: Learn the basics of R and RStudio
+description: Learn the basics of R and RStudio.
 bookCollapseSection: true
 ---